 Step one is establishing a basecoat.
 I used doombull brown because it is a neutral colour with a dark red hue which creates for interesting underlayer for red colours overlayed.

 This main step was linking the purple tones in the flesh to the carapace.
 Also, starting to bring backs some red tones to the red-brown of the carapace.
-This is a targeted wash to the recesses and those areas in shadow.
+This is a targeted wash with Druchii Violet to the recesses and those areas in shadow.

 Now this is the step which makes a massive difference and gives a great texture to the carapace.
 Starting off with a layer of Mephiston Red, making sure not to go into shaded areas and leaving brush strokes visible, this gives the carapace a natural and organic look, as if it has been growing over several years.

 The same step is repeated with Evil Sunz Scarlet to create some highlights, and give the effect of sunlight bleaching to some areas of the carapace.

 This is the part which requires most patience.
 Knowing how much to add of this flesh tone will make or break the whole effect.
 I suggest you varnish before this stage just in case you make a mistake.
 That way you can remove it without ruining the underlying paint job.
 This final highlight of Flesh 3 from Warcolours gives the carapace a lot of life.
 It also gives the final texture and organic feel whilst still setting it apart from other Hive Fleet Kraken styles and schemes.